-- 2. Notification will include details about the ICC program and the name and contact information of their assigned CM Coordinator. - iii.
-Completed health risk assessments are sent to Case Management Department. - iv.
-Case Management designee will reach out to the member by phone or mail to offer ICC services to the prioritized population within five (5) business days following the completed screening.
-Notifications will include details of the ICC program and the name and contact information of the CM Coordinator or BH Coordinator. - v.
-Case Management Specialist will create a referral in Community Integration Manager (CIM) and assign a CM Coordinator or BH Coordinator, the designee will make three initial attempts to reach the member, by phone or mail. - vi.
-Case Management Specialist will also enter member into Collective Medical group for monitoring.
-CM Coordinator's will follow up with alerts from Collective Medical within 30 days.
+- UHA will notify members of their ICC status by at least two (2) means of communication within five (5) business days following the completion of the ICC assessment. - 2.
+Notification will include details about the ICC program and the name and contact information of their assigned CM Coordinator. - iii.
+Completed health risk assessments are sent to the Case Management Department. - iv.
+Case Management Navigator will reach out to the member by phone, text or mail to offer ICC services to the prioritized population within five (5) business days following the completed screening.
+Notifications will include details of the ICC program and the name and contact information of the CM or BH Coordinator. - v.
+Case Management Navigator will create a task in Arcadia and assign a CM or BH Coordinator, the navigator will make three initial attempts to reach the member, by phone, text or mail.
+Once the member is reached and agreeable to ICC services, a note task is sent to the assigned CM or BH Coordinator for completion of the assignment and development of the ICCP. - vi.
+Case Management Navigator will also enter member into Collective Medical group for monitoring.
+CM Coordinators will follow up with alerts from Collective Medical within 30 days. - c.
+Referrals: - i.
+Referrals from providers, members, or other professional providers will be processed and referred to CM or BH Coordinator for follow up within one business day of receiving the referral for ICC. - ii.
+CM or BH Coordinator will make three reasonable attempts to reach the member and schedule a face-to-face meeting with the member for completion of an ICC assessment. - iii.
+The CM or BH Coordinator will meet with the member at the member's earliest convenience, but no later than 30 days after the referral to complete the assessment and ICCP with the member.
+If a member cannot be reached or located within 30 days of referral, the CM or BH Coordinator will discharge the member from the Arcadia enrollment as unable to reach.
+CM or BH Coordinator will inform the requesting provider of failed attempts to engage the member and create a plan to monitor the patient.

-c.
-Referrals:

-- i.
-Referrals from providers, members, or other professional providers will be processed and referred to CM Coordinator for follow up with the member within one business day of receiving referral for ICC. - ii.
-CM Coordinator or BH Coordinator will make three reasonable attempts to reach the member within one business day and schedule a face-to-face meeting with the member. - iii.
-The CM Coordinator or BH Coordinator will see member at the member's earliest convenience, but no later than 30 days. - iv.
-If member cannot be reached or located, the CM Coordinator or BH Coordinator will create a referral in CIM and reach out to the member by phone or mailing every three months in an attempt to get the member engaged in ICC services. - v.
-CM Coordinator or BH Coordinator will inform the requesting provider of failed attempts to engage the member and create a care plan to monitor the patient.